Work Study and Student Employment

 Some off-campus positions provide opportunities to work with various community service agencies.
 Other employment possibilities involve working with local elementary schools as a reading or math tutor in the America Reads and America Counts programs.
 If you are interested in employment with such agencies, discuss these options with SES once you receive your referral form from the Office of Financial Aid.
 Off-campus work-study positions require a signed contract between you and the off-campus agency.

-Semester break and summer employment under the work-study program are subject to the availability of funds.
+Semester break under the work-study program is subject to the availability of funds.
 To qualify you must: 1) be enrolled in 6 credits during the current or subsequent semester 2) must be meeting the Satisfactory Academic Progress policy 3) must have enough eligibility remaining on your work-study award.
 Students are normally limited to working 20 hours per week, with the exception of school breaks, during which a student may work up to 28 hours per week.

 Work-Study Pay Scale